-This chart shows the top 15 cities worldwide with the highest percentage of millionaires in 2014.
+This chart shows the countries with the largest estimated number of people living in modern slavery in 2014.

 - Who may use the "Chart of the Day"?

 - The Statista "Chart of the Day", made available under the Creative Commons License CC BY-ND 3.0, may be used and displayed without charge by all commercial and non-commercial websites.
 Use is, however, only permitted with proper attribution to Statista.

 - Which topics are covered by the "Chart of the Day"?

 - The Statista "Chart of the Day" currently focuses on two sectors: "Media and Technology", updated daily and featuring the latest statistics from the media, internet, telecommunications and consumer electronics industries; and "Economy and Society", , which inlcudes current data from the United States and around the world relating to economic and political issues as well as sports and entertainment.